When Robert Williams cancels his reservation at a Sleep Inn through Travelocity, he receives a verification — but no refund. What gives?

 I would like the full $404 deposit refunded to my credit card.
 Can you help? — Robert Williams, Fairview Park, Ohio

-Answer: Travelocity should have coughed up that refund, no matter what Sleep Inn told it.
+Travelocity should have coughed up that refund for the cancellation, no matter what Sleep Inn told it.
 After all, you made your reservation through Travelocity, an online travel agency.
 It represented the terms to you at the time of your booking and you abided by those terms.
 Now Travelocity needs to do the same thing.

 This is about as open-and-shut of a case as I’ve ever seen.
 And the funny thing is, you gave Travelocity’s executives every chance to respond.
 They appeared to ignore you.